 - Problems concentrating

 If your loved one displays some of these signs during substance use treatment, they may be at risk of relapsing.
-Mental illness may cause people to turn to substances as a form of self-medication.
+Unaddressed mental illness may cause people to turn to substances as a form of self-medication.

 The most effective tool in preventing relapse in your friend or loved one is recognizing prominent signs and helping them get back on the path to recovery.
 Your help and support will go a long way in supporting their long-term wellness.

 If you or someone you love is suffering from a substance use disorder, High Focus Centers is here to help.
-Our team uses evidence-based treatment to help patients overcome addiction and minimize chances of relapse.
-Call our office at (877) 701-0682 or submit a contact form to learn more.
+Our team uses evidence-based treatment to help patients overcome addiction and minimize the chances of relapse.
+Call our office at 800-877-3628 or submit a contact form to learn more.